How can I help?

 • Lentils, chickpeas, paneer, and tofu (for vegetarians)

-• Greek yogurt, low-fat dairy, and nuts
+• Greek yoghurt, low-fat dairy, and nuts

 2. Whole Grains for Energy